jstod10/Test-a-Perceptual-Phenomenon/README.md

 ### Purpose of Task

 Investigate a classic phenomenon from experimental psychology called the Stroop Effect using inferential statistics.
-Outline the statistal investigation from start to finish and report findings along the way.
+Outline the statistical investigation from start to finish and report findings along the way.
 Provide justifications for reasonings that support findings.

 ### Variable Identification